Calvatia cyathiformis

-Calvatia cyathiformis, or purple-spored puffball, is a large edible saprobic species of Calvatia.
+Calvatia cyathiformis, or purple-spored puffball, is a large saprobic species of Calvatia.
 This terrestrial puffball has purplish or purple-brown spores, which distinguish it from other large Agaricales.
-It is found mostly in prairie or grasslands of North America, Australia, and probably elsewhere.
+It is found in North America and Australia, mostly in prairie or grassland environments.
+It is reportedly edible when young.

 Description

 The fruiting body is 5–20 cm high and/or broad.
-When young it is relatively smooth and spherical or slightly flattened and purplish or brownish.
+When young it is relatively smooth and spherical or slightly flattened and can be white, purplish or brownish.
 It has a chocolate-brown or purple-colored gleba with a smooth exoperidium.
-As it matures it often becomes pear or irregularly-shaped and the exterior skin takes on a dark or silvery colour.
+As it matures, it often becomes pear- or top-shaped and the exterior skin takes on a dark or silvery colour.
 As it ages the exterior dries and cracks and the fleshy spore-bearing interior breaks away to be distributed by wind and rain.
-After the spores completely disperse, "a soft leathery cup-shaped sterile base lightly rooted to the ground remains".
+After the spores completely disperse, a sterile base in the form of a soft leathery cup remains on the ground.

-According to MushroomExpert.Com, the spores are "3.5–7.5 µ; round, spiny or warty to nearly smooth.
-Capillitial threads 3–7.5 µ wide; thick-walled; minutely pitted."
+According to MushroomExpert.Com, the spores are 3.5–7.5 μm in diameter, "round, spiny or warty to nearly smooth.
+Capillitial threads 3–7.5 μm wide; thick-walled; minutely pitted."
 The spore mass turns from white to yellow to dull purple or purple-brown at maturity.

+Outside of the genus, similar species include Lycoperdon utriforme.

+Habitat and distribution

+Calvatia cyathiformis is commonly found in grazing paddocks and grassed areas around the wet areas of Australia in the southwest of Western Australia, and from Adelaide in South Australia to Cooktown, on Cape York Peninsula, as well as in Darwin, Northern Territory.

+Uses

 It is said to be edible until the flesh begins to turn to a tan colour.

-To make a meal from most mushrooms, you probably hope to find at least a half dozen to a dozen, depending on the size.
+According to MushroomExpert.Com:To make a meal from most mushrooms, you probably hope to find at least a half dozen to a dozen, depending on the size.
 The large Calvatia species are special, because one or two at the most will probably be sufficient for a dinner for two.
-While this puffball does not have a strong flavor of its own, it is still quite good, and its ability to absorb flavors makes it a rewarding find.Lycoperdon utriforme is a similar species.
+While this puffball does not have a strong flavor of its own, it is still quite good, and its ability to absorb flavors makes it a rewarding find.

-Distribution in Australia

-This is a common puffball in grazing paddocks and grassed areas around the wet areas of Australia in the southwest of Western Australia, and from Adelaide in South Australia to Cooktown, on Cape York Peninsula, as well as in Darwin, Northern Territory.